Questions about the Products we sell

 are in very good condition unless their condition is specifically commented on in the item description e.g. Front inlay creased.
 It is

 possible that a game with components that are 'like new' or 'good' may be classed as 'very good' overall when considering the factors

 together.
 We may abbreviate 'Very Good Condition' to vgc in the item description e.g. case vgc.

-or a discrete 'p' on the cover, stick to 'very good' or above.
+a discrete 'p' on the cover or has neat writing in the notes section, stick to 'very good' or above.